wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 if_fts
 ^^^^^^

-Means "if first time seen".
-Some decoders look for first time seen information by using the option <fts>.

-If the rule has <if_fts />, it takes the <fts> line into consideration.
+Makes the decoder that processed the event to take the <fts> line into consideration.

 +--------------------+--------------------+
 | **Example of use** | <if_fts />         |